top of page

 As mentioned above, it is difficult to identify non-invasive fungal sinusitis based on the symptoms.
 Even if the symptoms are shown, they are mostly allergic reactions or symptoms of bacterial sinusitis that coexist with the fungal sinus infection.

-Endoscopy and CT Scan
+Endoscopy and CT scan

 We diagnose the non-invasive fungal sinusitis by performing an endoscopy and CT scan.
 During endoscopy, if doctors find any fungal material coming from the sinus into the nose.
 Doctors will send it for culture and examination, where they will examine it under a microscope to identify if there is a fungal infection.
 Also, by doing different mycological studies, we can identify the type of fungus.